noisecode3/TombRaiderLinuxLauncher/README.md

 ### TR3
 - Make sure mesa is compiled with gallium (this is better on some old computers, i915,i965,r100,r200,nouveau), or use dxvk with wine-tkg will run the best way
 - Use fsync or esync
+- Use winetricks latest gallium
 - If you have problems witn FMV cut-scenes.
 Run winecfg go to graphics tab and tick "emulate a virtual desktop" use same size as you're desktop under.
 - Use a gaming kernel, for example https://xanmod.org/
-- sometimes when you run tomb3.exe -setup you window manager will put the background over the configuration windows, for example in i3 mod+f "full screen key" or something similar could help you see the window
+- Sometimes when you run tomb3.exe -setup you window manager will put the background over the configuration windows, for example in i3 mod+f "full screen key" or something similar could help you see the window
+- The game will recognize you're controller, left stick and all the other, except D-pad was missing for me, see https://github.com/AntiMicroX/antimicrox